 Marketing for small businesses continues to evolve quickly.
 The advent of social media has forced business owners to adapt and take advantage of new ways to reach new audiences.
 Though perhaps overwhelming at times, it’s a great opportunity to build brand awareness and scale your business.

 In the past few years, video has become increasingly important.
 And nowhere is video marketing more important than on YouTube.
 Each minute there are 500 hours of video uploaded to the platform and each day users consume over 1 billion hours.
 And with the average session (on mobile) lasting 40 minutes, you’ll have plenty of time to communicate with your viewers.
+YouTube marketing provides businesses with another affordable outlet to reach a huge new audience.

 So for those of you who haven’t done so already, let’s go over the basics on how to start a YouTube channel for businesses.
 An optimized channel with regular updates and good production will help strengthen your brand identity and bring new shoppers into your scope.